socius-org/icwsm-2024/tutorial/intro.md

 - Nick Oh, Principal Researcher at socius
 - Sasha Moriniere, Researcher at the Open Data Institute
-- Jared Keller, Head of Research at the Open Data Institute
+- Jared Keller, Principal Researcher at the Open Data Institute

 The tutorial has three parts over the course of 2 hours.
 First, we'll introduce the ODI's Global Data Infrastructure typology, providing *a big picture view of platform data access for public interest research* - from APIs to data trusts and more.
 Next, we'll focus specifically on Reddit, discussing *how to collect and use Reddit data ethically and legally*.
 Finally, we'll provide hands-on training for RedditHarbor, *a scraping toolkit designed to streamline Reddit data collection seamlessly*.